stevencox/stars/README.md

 ![Marathon UI](https://mesostars.files.wordpress.com/2017/09/marathon.png)

 The Mesos interface shows individual tasks started by frameworks.
-It also lets users navigate to each tasks' sandbox, or output area:
+It also lets users navigate to each tasks' sandbox, or output area.
+That might not sound interesting but it's vital for troubleshooting.
+In the configuration below, there are three Mesos frameworks active: Marathon, Chronos, and Zeppelin.
+The majority of the listed tasks are long running services managed from Marathon.
+The tasks with numeric labels only are Spark jobs started by a Zeppelin notebook interpreter.

 ![Mesos UI](https://mesostars.files.wordpress.com/2017/09/mesos1-3-0.png)